Nima-MJ/Covid_Risk_Monitor/README.md

 - Raspberry Pi 3 model B (Raspian OS): The GPIO pins were utilized to retrieve data and supply power to the sensors mounted on the breadboard.
 - Libraries: Python GPIO Library, the Azure IoT Device SDK (both the regular and asynchronous versions)
 - GPS, PIR and Ultrasonic Sensors
-- Azure Cloud IoT Hub
+- Azure Cloud IoT Hub, AMQP Protocol was used for communication
 - Power BI Data Visualization

 ![alt text](https://github.com/Nima-MJ/Covid_Risk_Monitor/blob/main/src/Project%20Design.png?raw=true)